 To understand your P&L as well as possible, what it boils down to, simply, is this: total sales minus total costs equals hotel profits.
 While it doesn’t need to become complicated, the more detailed your P&L, the better for your understanding and insight regarding overall hotel operability and performance.

-Any hotel management business that wishes to achieve healthy financial results, should invest a good amount of time to build a well structured profit and loss statement, and review it monthly with the members of the hotel executive and management team.
-It is a key step to your success!
+Our hotel consultants recommend to any hotel business that wishes to achieve healthy financial results, to invest a good amount of time to build a well structured profit and loss statement, and review it monthly with the members of the hotel executive and management team.
+It is a key step to your success that we always prioritize for our clients as a revenue management consulting and hotel management company.

 Download your free copy of a sample hotel P&L statement in Excel